k21971/CrecelleHack/doc/variantfixes.md

 - Add code to windowports to support botl handling of many more statuses.
 - Switch riding to opt_in on botl and being held to opt_out.

+## Roles and Races
+- Rewrote the wrestler role entirely.
+  - Wrestlers are now known as grapplers.
+  - Attacking a monster as a grappler now initiates a grap instead of an attack.
+  - The direction one moves while holding a grabbed monster determines the kind of attack one performs against it.
+  - Using #grapple while holding a monster releases that monster instead of executing a special move.

+## Skills
+- New Skill: Improvised Weaponry
+  - Improvised weaponry allows players to improve their to-hit with abnormally wielded objects.
+  - Grappler damage for improvised weapons caps at 1d20 instead of 1d6.

 ## Misc
 - Bonfires no longer block sight.
 - Potions destroyed in chests now splatter everywhere and create clouds of